sebdehne/dbus-mqtt-services/README.md

 ## Example
-The following example message published to the topic `W/dbus-mqtt-services` will generate a new battery service on the dbus:
+The following example message published to the topic `W/dbus-mqtt-services` will generate a new battery service on the dbus (this is not a complete list og all parameters for a battery-service):

     {
       "service": "daly_bms_battery_1",